At what age should a puppy be vaccinated? When to vaccinate puppies: pet vaccination schedule

 It is not advisable to vaccinate pregnant or recently given birth bitches.
 Girls are vaccinated at least a month and a half before mating or a month after cessation of lactation.
 In some cases, this rule may be broken, but only on the recommendation of a doctor.

 Three weeks before and three weeks after vaccination, be sure to undergo quarantine - walk only in clean places, do not overcool your pet, do not communicate with strays and unfamiliar pets.
 Another mandatory rule is deworming 10 days before vaccination (canikquantel, milbemax, drontal by weight).
 By X-Day, your pet should be absolutely healthy, in a great mood and not tired.
-Otherwise, annual vaccination of dogs loses its meaning - weakened by illness, stress or overwork, the immune system simply will not respond to vaccination.
+Otherwise, annual vaccination of dogs loses its meaning - weakened by illness, stress or overwork, the immune system simply will not respond to the vaccine.
 Those. in fact, the dog will be vaccinated, but immunity will not develop.

 Make sure that the doctor fills out the veterinary passport correctly.
 The designated pages must bear the date, signature and seal.
 Check for stickers.